 One of the city’s top sightseeing attractions ever since opening in 1899, Brighton Palace Pier is definitely worth a visit.
 An iconic south coast landmark immortalised in Graham Greene’s Brighton Rock, this buzzing seafront attraction features amusement arcades galore and, of course, brilliant live theatre and entertainment.

-The unmistakeable Royal Pavilion is one of the key tourist attractions in Brighton.
+The unmistakable Royal Pavilion is one of the key tourist attractions in Brighton.
 Built for King George IV with construction first starting in 1787, the building is no longer a private residence but is open to the public with around 400,000 visitors a year.
 Visit the museum and gallery, watch a show in the evening, or stroll through the beautiful gardens during the daytime on your visit.

 A working harbour and artificial marina, there are plenty of things to do at this popular tourist attraction.
 At Brighton Marina you can learn to dive or snorkel, book a boat trip or enjoy a wide variety of watersports.
 With a string of leisure activities, including bowling and a cinema, plus a selection of well-known stores, there is something for everyone at this Brighton sightseeing attraction.